SpenBot/foosball/notes.md

 - I'm also going to try to build the angular as well, and try host using nginX

+- *- the point is to make a repeatable documentation (so do environments and shit) -*

 # DATABASE SETUP

 - create the sql file